weekend27/Linux-C-Classroom/readme_chap03.md

 2). unescape:convert escape sequences into real characters while copying the string t to s

-3). unescape:convert escape sequences into real characters while copying the string t to s. another use for nestification for switch
+3). unescape:convert escape sequences into real characters while copying the string t to s. nestification for switch

 4). expand: expand shorthand notation in s1 into string s2